grocid/fw/README.md

 $ curl https://yourdomain.com:9999/v1/sys/seal-status
 ```

 this will immediately drop the connection.
-To whitelist our IP, we need to authenicate.
+To whitelist our IP, we need to authenticate.
 This is done as

 ```
 $ curl https://yourdomain.com:8000/auth -d '{"token": "<token from Google Authenticator>"}'